 Taking action takes advantage of thethat PhD’s Teresa Amabile and Steven Kramer discovered is the key to sustained workplace happiness:

-Here’s some questions to ask to make sure you’re making progress on their growth & development:
+Here are some questions to ask to make sure you’re making progress on their growth & development:

 - 27) Do you feel like you’re making progress on your big goals here?
 Why or why not?

 - 28) What’s one thing we could do today to help you with your long term goals?